Abisha-N-S/Youtube-Data-Harvesting-and-Warehousing/README.md

 Key technologies and Skills

-•	pip install google-api-python-client
+•pip install google-api-python-client
-•	pip install pymongo
+•pip install pymongo
-•	pip install psycopg2
+•pip install psycopg2
-•	pip install pandas as pd
+•pip install pandas as pd
-•	pip install streamlit as st
+•pip install streamlit as st

 Feature

-•	Retrieving channel details from the YouTube using youtube API.
+•Retrieving channel details from the YouTube using youtube API.
-•	Then store the whole data to MongoDB database as a data lake.
+•Then store the whole data to MongoDB database as a data lake.
-•	After that the stored data migrated to the SQL in a structured form.
+•After that the stored data migrated to the SQL in a structured form.
-•	Then displayed into streamlit.
+•Then displayed into streamlit.

 YouTube API:
 YouTube API helps to retreive channel, video and comment details.
 Here i used google api client to make request to the API.